How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 The reality?
 Burnout isn’t a personal failure; it’s a systemic issue rooted in unrealistic workloads, toxic workplace culture, and insufficient support.
 Addressing it with your employer isn’t just about self-care; it’s about ensuring your long-term health and career sustainability.

-The World Health Organization (WHO) classifies burnout as an occupational phenomenon caused by chronic workplace stress that hasn’t been effectively managed.
-Common workplace factors contributing to burnout include:
+The World Health Organization classifies burnout as a syndrome resulting from chronic workplace stress that hasn’t been successfully managed.
+Sound familiar?

-• Lack of control over your schedule, responsibilities, or decision-making.
+• Lack of autonomy or control over your schedule, responsibilities, or decisions.

 Step 2: Prepare Strategically Before Speaking Up